ROCm/omniperf/src/docs-2.x/profiling.md

 #### Dispatch Filtering
 Dispatch filtering is based on the *global* dispatch index of kernels in a run.

-The following example profiles only the 0th dispatched kernel in execution of the application:
+The following example profiles only the first kernel dispatch in execution of the application (please note zero-based indexing):
 ```shell-session
 $ omniperf profile --name vcopy -d 0 -- ./vcopy -n 1048576 -b 256